 If your implant is failing due to a lack of osseointegration, you may need a bone graft.
 This process includes removing the implant, repairing the site with a bone graft, and allowing it to heal and stimulate new bone growth before attempting to place another implant.
 Though this process can take several months, it is necessary to ensure a strong and stable foundation to support the implant.

 In other cases, the problem might not be with the implant post at all but with the dental restoration, or the crown.
 This is most often the result of trauma to the mouth, or daily wear-and-tear from chewing.
 In these cases, we can quickly restore the implant by replacing the damaged crown with a new one.

 How to Prevent Implant Failure

-Because a common cause for implant failure is poor oral hygiene, we cannot stress the importance of proper oral hygiene enough!
+Because a common cause of implant failure is poor oral hygiene, we cannot stress the importance of proper oral hygiene enough!
 As with any surgical site, it is very important to keep the area around the implant as clean as possible after it has been placed, to ensure that it heals quickly and without any complications.
 Brush twice daily and floss once daily, and use an antibacterial mouth rinse or a warm salt water rinse.
 And visit your Portland, OR dentist regularly so that any issues are caught and addressed early before they develop into more serious problems in the future!

 Your Dentist for Failed Implant Restoration